-- 1. 2IO Continue Read, if M5-4 = 1, 0.
-If not using Continue Read recommend to set M5-4 ≠ 1, 0. - 2.
-DC bit can set the number of dummy clocks.
+Note: 2IO Continue Read, if M5-4 = 1, 0.
+If not using Continue Read recommend to set M5-4 ≠ 1, 0.

-10.14 DTR 2IO Read (DTR_2READ) (BDH)
+10.14 DTR 2IO Read (DTR_2READ)

 The DTR 2IO Read (BDh) instruction allows for improved random access while maintaining two IO pins, IO0 and IO1.
 It is similar to the DREAD (3Bh) instruction but with the capability to input the Address bits (A23-0) two bits per clock.
 This reduced instruction overhead may allow for code execution (XIP) directly from the Dual SPI in some applications.